Bay Mills Indian Community: Government

 The tribe operates Bay Mills Community College, an accredited tribal college, and Bay Mills Resort & Casino.

 Environment

 Biological Services Department

 The Biological Services Department strives to enhance, protect, and restore fish, wildlife, and plant communities, and bodies of water.
 Staff participate in research and monitoring of the environment on both tribal trust lands and the surrounding region.
-Major programs include Great Lakes fisheries assessments, inland fish and wildlife assessments, forest management, invasive species management, beach health monitoring, water quality assessments, and some recycling programs to reduce hazardous chemical entering the environment.
+Major programs include Great Lakes fisheries assessments, inland fish and wildlife assessments, forest management, invasive species management, beach health monitoring, water quality assessments, and some recycling programs to reduce hazardous chemicals entering the environment.
 Biological Services also provides outreach and education to the community in both public events and printed publications.

 Recycling Initiatives

 Bay Mills Biological Services Department seeks to prevent hazardous chemicals from entering the environment by supporting recycling and waste collection.

 Law Support

 Clean water is essential to the Bay Mills Indian Community.
 The Clean Water Act authorizes the EPA to provide assistance to tribes to protect and maintain the waters in and around their land.
 The EPA awarded a grant of $124,400 to the Bay Mills Indian Community of Michigan to implement water resource and non-point source programs to protect human health and the environment.
 The funding allows the tribe to continue efforts that establish and implement ongoing water pollution control programs.
 It also supports water quality monitoring, and community education and outreach.